 If the customer receives electric service under a schedule other than a time-of-use schedule with demand rates, any renewable energy credit or “green tags” shall be provided by the customer at no cost to Duke Energy Progress.
 If service is received under a time-of-use schedule with demand rates, all renewable energy credits or “green tags” shall be retained solely by the customer.

 We recommend submitting a Report of Proposed Construction to the NCUC and concurrently submitting an Interconnection Request to Duke Energy Progress.
-Refer to the Interconnection Standards for guidelines and access to an interconnection request form.
+Refer to the Interconnection Procedures for guidelines and access to an interconnection request form.
 Upon receipt, a Duke Energy Progress representative will contact you to discuss prerequisites and procedures.

 The Rider NM is available in conjunction with Duke Energy Progress' residential and general service schedules to customers under the following conditions: